GlennStreetman/iplogservice/README.md

 Cloudformation will require an [IAM](https://aws.amazon.com/iam/) role with necessary permissions to deploy the backend Cloudformation stacks.
 If you do not already have a CloudFormation role setup navigate to IAM in the AWS console and create a role with the trust relationship shown below.
 Attach "AdministratorAccess" permission to the role.

+It's recommended that you create your stacks in us-east-1.

 ```
 {
     "Version": "2012-10-17",